 Describe your job, what do you typically do on a daily basis?

 My job is split between two areas.
-The first half is spent on the help desk, working through support tickets, while the second part of my day is focussed on team leadership responsibilities.
+The first half is spent on the help desk, working through support tickets, while the second part of my day is focused on team leadership responsibilities.

 Throughout the day, I help the team with service requests and escalation issues.
 In addition, another part of my role is planning for the Netstar new starters; so overall, I have quite a few responsibilities.